Dynamic mode decomposition in vector-valued reproducing kernel Hilbert spaces for extracting dynamical structure among

-We propose the more directly and stably computable TDMD than the previous algorithm.
+We propose a more directly and stably computable TDMD than the previous algorithm.

 Furthermore, as a special case of our method, we propose the method named as \textit{Graph DMD}, which is a numerical algorithm for Koopman spectral analysis of graph dynamical systems (GDSs).
 GDSs are defined as spatially distributed units that are dynamically coupled according to the structure of a graph~\citep{Cliff16,Mortveit01}.
 In mathematics, GDSs have been broadly studied such as in cellular automata~\citep{Mortveit07} and coupled NLDSs~\citep{Wu05}.
 Meanwhile, for graph sequence data, researchers have basically computed the graph (spatial) properties in each temporal snapshot (e.g., \cite{Centola07,Bullmore09}) or in a sliding window (e.g., \cite{Ide04}) of the sequence data (for the details, see Section~\ref{sec:related}).
 However, these approaches would be difficult to extract the dynamical information directly from graph sequence data.
 We consider that our approach will solve this problem to understand the underlying global dynamics of GDSs.